awsdocs/amazon-redshift-developer-guide/doc_source/r_EXTRACT_function.md

 00:58:00
 ```

-The following example extracts the seconds from each time\_val\.
+The following example extracts the minutes from each time\_val\.

 ```
-select extract(minute from time_val) as secs from time_test;
+select extract(minute from time_val) as minutes from time_test;

-secs
+minutes
 -----------
          0
          0
          58
 ```

-The following example extracts the hours from each timetz\_val\.
+The following example extracts the hours from each time\_val\.

 ```
 select extract(hour from time_val) as hours from time_test;